Zac Lubin

-Zac Lubin (born August 19, 1989) is an American former professional soccer player who is currently the goalkeeping coach for Northern Colorado Hailstorm FC in USL League One.
+Zac Lubin (born August 19, 1989) is an American former professional soccer player.

 Career

-College and Amateur
+College and amateur

 Lubin spent his entire college career at Saint Martin's University.
 He made a total of 67 appearances for the Saints and finished with a 2.17 Goals Against Average.

 He also played in the Premier Development League for Kitsap Pumas and Seattle Sounders FC U-23.

 Professional

 In 2014, Lubin joined Swedish club IFK Luleå where he made 20 appearances.
 On March 20, he signed with USL club Tulsa Roughnecks FC.
 He made his debut for the club a week later in a 1–1 draw against Oklahoma City Energy FC.

 Lubin signed with Swope Park Rangers on December 16, 2015.

 On February 6, 2018, Lubin signed with the Phoenix Rising FC of the United Soccer League.

 On June 30, 2018, Lubin was loaned to the Seattle Sounders FC of the MLS for their match against the Portland Timbers.
 Two of Seattle's three goalkeepers were injured, therefore prompting the emergency loan of Lubin.